bridennis/dockerfile/README.md

 # dockerfile

-The lightweight docker images designed for PHP web development.
+The lightweight (less than 100MB) docker images designed for PHP web development.

-These images based on Alpine linux and contain an Nginx as an HTTP server, PHP, Xdebug and Composer.
+These images based on Alpine linux and include an Nginx as an HTTP server, PHP, Xdebug and Composer.